 No matter what travel method you choose to get to Homer, you’ll still experience 225 beautiful, scenic miles from Anchorage to Homer.
 If you choose to drive and enjoy four to five hours of designated scenic byway that emulates a national park!
 If you don’t want to put hundreds of miles of your trusted family vehicle, utilize a car rental service.

 Or, choose to fly!
-Homer is only 110 miles from Anchorage as the crow flies, and commuter airline Ravn Alaska can get you to your final destination in just 35 minutes!
+Homer is only 117 miles from Anchorage as the crow flies, and charter airline Bald Mountain Air can get you to your final destination in just 50 minutes!
 This way, you can add almost a full day to your trip by cutting back on travel time.
 Upon descent, look out your window for incredible views of the Kachemak Bay!

 One newer way to travel from Anchorage to Homer is via shuttle service.
 Alaska Bus Company can get you from Anchorage to Homer in one day for less than $100 per ticket!
 You can’t beat the price, and you’ll see all the same scenic views you would taking a car.
 It runs along Seward Highway and passes by Cook Inlet.